 Tasmanian heat wave

-Early January 2013, an unusual heat wave was blasting over Tasmania from the north.
+But every once in a while, an unusual heat wave comes blasting over Tasmania from the north.
 On the day I climbed Mount Amos, the temperature reached a scorching 37 degrees Celcius.
 It was one of the hottest days on record in Tasmania.
 On days like that, it’s a good idea to go for the hills & cool off in the fresh mountain air.
+And I was just in time.

-I was just in time, as the park was closed the next day because of extreme fire hazard.
-It was the day when devastating bushfires raged through the nearby Tasman peninsula.
+The next day, Freycinet National Park was closed because of extreme fire hazard.
+It was the day when devastating bushfires raged through the nearby Tasman Peninsula.

 (c) Nancy Claus – Wilderness Coffee & Natural High